gotyoooo/chef-libicu/README.md

-livicu Cookbook
+libicu Cookbook
 ============
-Installs livicu from source
+Installs libicu from source
 ICU of the description is here [ICU - International Components for Unicode](http://site.icu-project.org)

 Requirements